← All posts

 This approach traces its roots to Freudian psychoanalysis but has evolved considerably.
 Contemporary psychodynamic therapy draws on object relations theory, self psychology, attachment theory, relational and intersubjective perspectives, and Jungian depth psychology, among others.
 What these frameworks share is a commitment to taking the unconscious seriously, to understanding how early relational experiences shape adult life, and to treating the therapeutic relationship itself as a primary vehicle of change.

 The empirical case for psychodynamic therapy is stronger than its critics often acknowledge.
-A major meta-analysis by Leichsenring and Rabung (2008) found that long-term psychodynamic therapy produced large and stable effect sizes across a range of complex mental disorders, and that these effects continued to grow after treatment ended, a finding rarely seen in shorter-term approaches.
+A major meta-analysis by Leichsenring and Rabung (2008) found that long-term psychodynamic therapy produced large and stable effect sizes across a range of complex mental disorders, and that these effects continued to grow after treatment ended.
 The work keeps working.

 In practice, a psychodynamic session is relatively unstructured, following what feels most alive or pressing for the patient in that particular hour.
 The therapist listens carefully not only to content but to what isn't being said, to patterns in how the story is told, to what happens in the room between patient and therapist.